 Antonella Braida and Céline Sabiron will eventually raise questions linked to their research project on cross-cultural and cross border dynamics, France, Great Britain and Italy, at the Université de Lorraine.
 These questions will pertain to the role of intermediaries in general, and of the translator in particular, as being part of a complex network of mediators whose linguistic and cognitive choices have a crucial impact on the reception of a text.

 Florence Binard, University of Paris Diderot, France, firstname.lastname@example.org

 María Socorro Suárez Lafuente, University of Oviedo, Spain, firstname.lastname@example.org

-The GSN meeting is meant as a get-together of all ESSE members interested in extending a gender perspective from our association.
-Professor Haas will give an account of what has been done since Galway-16 and summarize the next actions to be taken.
-Then the floor will be open to articulate and discuss proposals for the near future, with Lille-20 on the horizon.
+The GSN meeting is meant as a get-together of all ESSE members interested in extending a gender perspective within and from our association.
+Professor Haas and panellists will give an account of what has been done since Galway-16 and summarize the next actions to be taken.
+Then the floor will be open to all present in order to articulate and discuss proposals for the near future, such as access to the social media, the organizing of seminars and summer courses and the participation in the Doctoral Symposium, and with the ESSE Conference 2020 on the horizon.
+New ideas welcome.